 This is why we at Blu Mint Digital, even though we never take payment information over our website have moved to HTTPS so that both our users and Google acknowledge that we respect our visitors browsing privacy and security.

-Up your personal branding game with E-A-T
+Up your personal branding game

 If the reputation and E-A-T for the named content creator are lacking for the purpose of the page, the Low or Lowest rating should be appropriately awarded.
 For example, a contributor writing about legal advice should be a lawyer, not a freelancer found on Upwork.